WHAT IS THE PROGRESSIVE CHRISTIANITY FORUM?

 The FORUM is a successor to the Seminary of the 3rd Age and continues to offer a unique opportunity to explore issues which challenge people of faith personally and are of concern to the church and its mission in the 21st century.
 Each FORUM topic will be presented by a thought-provoking presenter who will encourage those present to reflect on their own faith journey.

-The FORUM will be launched by Rev Dr Sean Gilbert on 1st February 2024 and will then continue to be held at 7 pm on the first Thursday of each month throughout 2024.
+The FORUM is held at 7 pm on the first Thursday of each month from February to December throughout 2025.

 WHERE